Edge, Fog facilitate Cloud-to-Thing Continuum.

 Benefits of Edge Computing, source: CB Insights

 BEYOND CONNECTING OUR phones and devices, IoT and Edge cross a "variety of industries."
-Some of the "most popular use cases" are autonomous vehicles, manufacturing and voice assistance, says BMC.
+Some of the "most popular use cases" are autonomous vehicles, manufacturing and voice assistance, says BMC blogs writes.

-IoT is "already having a significant impact" on the commercial real estate industry.
-Deloitte
+IoT is "already having a significant impact" on the commercial real estate industry,according to Deloitte.

-THE RESULT IS a marketing opportunity for "positioning the building as technology-forward development that can positively impact new tenant sales and limit tenant churn,"Crosslayer White Paper.
-New revenue opportunities can be developed for "analytics-as-a-service," providing insights to tenants, stakeholders, urban planners, and investors, says Deloitte.
+New revenue opportunities can be developed for "analytics-as-a-service," providing insights to tenants, stakeholders, urban planners, and investors.

 Challenges to be worked out in security, privacy, integration, talent pool.

 There are challenges to be worked out to achieve "complete integration."
 Companies need to "look closely into their talent pool" to address the "demand for new skills in areas like function as a service" (FaaS) and the "new fundamentals of networking such as mesh networks and software defined networking," (SDN) reports Forbes.

 Cybersecurity and data privacy concerns will be significant because IoT devices are "more vulnerable" to malicious cyber attacks and physical tampering, according to a study by Jianli Pan and Zhicheng Yang, Cybersecurity Challenges and Opportunities in the New "Edge Computing + IoT" World.